galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 On successful completion of this workshop you will be able to:

-* Estimate a phylogenetic tree based on a set of aligned molecular sequences;
+* Use standard tools to align a set of DNA sequences;
 * Assess the quality of a molecular sequence alignment and be able to modify it appropriately for phylogenetic analysis;
-* Apply standard methods to aligned data to infer phylogenetic trees;
+* Estimate a phylogenetic tree based on a set of aligned molecular sequences;
 * Assess the reliability of estimated phylogenies.